-Many years ago my brother and I decided to smoke the dried, tubular, hollowed out weeds that grew near the creek in our back yard.
+Many years ago, when I was about 10, my brother and I decided to smoke the dried, tubular, hollowed out weeds that grew near the creek in our back yard.
 We’d pluck a nice fat one and break it down to a cigar sized length.
 Then we would light blue tip matches off of the dry rocks and attempt to fire up the hollow weeds.
 The weed really didn’t light and we would end up inhaling more blue tip match sulfur than smoke.

 We went in the house, opened up four Lipton tea bags and dumped the contents into a plastic sandwich bag.
 We disposed of the external tea bag material, string and paper by stuffing it way in the bottom of the trash can because we were sure mom or dad would figure out what we were up to if they found the remnants.

 In the back yard we stuffed the hollow reeds with some of the tea.
 We used smaller weeds to pack the tea in cannon ball style.
 We fired them up.
 He coughed.
 I choked.
 He wheezed.
 My eyes dripped tears.
 It was smooth.

 When we finished (fifteen seconds after we started) we went back inside and most likely played Atari.
 He probably won and punched me in the arm because that's how it always was.